Michael Keogh (soldier): World War I

 Keogh contracted the Spanish Flu towards the end of the war, but recovered in time to join the right-wing militia group Freikorps which operated out of Munich.
 Around this time, Keogh met and married Annamarie Von Seuffert.
 Keogh was part of the 30,000 Freikorps which quashed the Bolshevik-inspired Marxist revolution in Munich in February 1919.
 During the battle, he operated a machine gun and was awarded the Siegfried Dagger of Honour, with a personal dedication from the deputy commanding officer Ernst Röhm.
-During his service in German Army, Keogh was also awarded a German Wound Badge.
+During his service in the German Army, Keogh was also awarded a German Wound Badge.

 It was in the weeks following this battle, that Keogh was the officer on duty at the Turken Strasse barracks.
 News reached him that a riot had broken out in the barrack's gymnasium after an address from two local right-wing political agents.
 200 soldiers had set upon the agents and some soldiers who supported them.
 Keogh broke up the attack with the aid of a sergeant and six soldiers.
 Keogh recalled in his memoir recognising one of the attacked soldiers: "The fellow with the moustache gave his name promptly: Adolf Hitler.
 It was the Lance Corporal of Ligny.
 I would not have recognized him.
 He had been five months in hospital, in Passewalk, Pomerania.
 He was thin and emaciated from his wounds."

 Keogh was discharged from the German army in September 1919, and returned to Ireland.
 He was involved in the smuggling of Mauser guns from Hamburg to Ireland, and met with Michael Collins, Arthur Griffith and Erskine Childers.
 He was involved in Republican training activity, and was part of a group attacked by a group of Black and Tans on Mount Leinster.
 Once the Truce was signed ending the Irish Civil War, Keogh returned to Germany to bring his wife and children to Ireland, going on to serve as an engineer in the Free State army.